Favorite Travel Quotes

 Moments later, Leonard called out softly and announced that he had found the girl.
 We wrapped her in a body bag and Westover flew her out.
 The engineer left his rifle with me, and Leonard and I searched the valley for other campers and then provided an armed escort to the one remaining couple that we had located miles up the drainage.

 Several days later, Leonard and I were dispatched to find the bear.
 We hiked back into the valley, then hiked up the Camas Creek drainage and spent the night in the park’s Arrow Lake Patrol Cabin.
 Early next morning (to make a long story short), I went outside to use the bathroom, and there, about 30 yards away, was a grizzly bear.
 I called for Leonard to bring out the rifles, and when the bear started moving toward us, we both fired.
 Both shots were fatal, one fired from a .300 H&H magnum, the other from a .30-06.
 A later evaluation of the bear confirmed we had shot the right bear (we’d been told to shoot any bear we saw, believing that any bear that didn’t run was a suspect bear).
-Later evaluation also revealed the bear had glass imbedded in its molars and that this was, in fact, a small emaciated 17-year-old sow, weighing less than 300 pounds.
+Later evaluation also revealed the bear had glass embedded in its molars and that this was, in fact, a small emaciated 17-year-old sow, weighing less than 300 pounds.

 Much the same thing was happening at Granite Park Chalet, though more bears were shot there as more bears had become “conditioned” to the presence of people.

-About a week after the incidents, Ruben Hart, the park’s chief ranger and I flew by helicopter back to Trout Lake, and found so much garbage that the huge Hewey Helicopter didn’t have adequate space for just a single trip.
+About a week after the incidents, Ruben Hart, the park’s chief ranger and I flew by helicopter back to Trout Lake, and found so much garbage that the huge Huey Helicopter didn’t have adequate space for just a single trip.
 In fact, many trips were subsequently required to clean up this backcountry campsite.

 In fact, virtually all backcountry campsites had become dump grounds.
 Because of the conditions, these were tragedies just waiting to happen.
 In fact, the dual maulings created a national outcry demanding an evaluation of backcountry conditions, and the implementation of a Bear Management Plan, previously lacking.